exxamalte/home-assistant-custom-components-nsw-rural-fire-service-fire-danger/info.md

 Install this component via HACS, then go to "Configuration" -> "Integrations" and search for "NSW Rural Fire Service - Fire Danger".
 You have to select your district from the list and then hit "Submit".

+**Please note:** If you have previously used the [custom component published on my GitHub repository](https://github.com/exxamalte/home-assistant-customisations/tree/master/nsw-rural-fire-service-fire-danger), please remove this manually including any template sensors you created.

 All entities will be generated automatically and the state will be updated every 15 minutes from the external feed.